 - Other types of meat can be substituted for a slightly lighter result.
 Use ground chicken or ground turkey instead of ground beef or ground sirloin.
 (Be aware that chicken and turkey may not last as long in the fridge as beef.)

-- These meatballs can be served over potatoes or rice as a main course, with toothpicks or these tiny forks as an appetizer, or as a nice filling side dish for your holiday feast.
+- These meatballs can be served over potatoes or rice as a main course, with toothpicks or these tiny forks as an appetizer or as an excellent filling side dish for your holiday feast.

-- Instead of the egg, you can use another ingredient a the binding agent.
-Per egg, use 3 tablespoons of plain yogurt or unsweetened applesauce, or 2 tablespoons of buttermilk.
+- You can substitute another ingredient for the egg as the binding agent.
+For each egg, use 3 tablespoons of plain yogurt or unsweetened applesauce or 2 tablespoons of buttermilk.

 - Feel free to pair with another kind of sauce.
 Cranberry sauce on its own would be a decent companion for this stuffing meatballs, or use a regular BBQ sauce.
 Experiment to see what sauce you like best as the coating!